1 dead after fire at NYC Trump Tower

-NEW YORK CITY --One man is dead after a fire broke out at Trump Tower in New York City, police sources say.
+NEW YORK CITY --One man is dead after a fire broke out at Trump Tower in Midtown, police sources say.

 The four-alarm fire broke out on the 50th floor just after 5:30 p.m.
-Eastern Time Saturday.
-The fire is currently under control.
+Saturday.
+The fire was placed under control approximately two hours later.

+Firefighters pulled Todd Brassner, 67, from the 50th floor of the building.
+He was unconscious and unresponsive.
+He later died at the hospital.
+Six firefighters also suffered minor injuries.

+"This is a very difficult fire, as you can imagine.
+The apartment is quite large.
+We're 50 stories up.
+The rest of the building had considerable amount of smoke," said FDNY Commissioner Daniel Nigro.

+Shields, who was childhood friends with the president's attorney, lives eight floors below where the fire broke out.

+"You could smell the smoke, and you could just hear things falling through the vents," he added.

-Twitter video shows flames shooting out of the building.
+Twitter video shows flames shooting out of the building:

 Fire at Trump Tower #trumptower pic.twitter.com/g11HcFPSws— Michael J Lukiman (@michael_lukiman) April 7, 2018